 Ragunath Temple : In the 17th century, Raja Jagat Singh of Kullu committed a great wrong.
-To atone for the sin, he sent a senior countier to Ayodhya for a statue of Lord Ragunath-Lord Rama.
+To atone for the sin, he sent a senior courtier to Ayodhya for a statue of Lord Ragunath-Lord Rama.
 This temple was built by Raja jagat Singh to house the image and even today, is greatly revered.

 Bijli Mahadev Temple : 14 kilometre from Kullu, this is set on a spur that offers some spectacular views.
 The temple is famous for its high staff that periodically draws lightning which shatters the ‘Shivlinga’ and scorches the building.
 Using only butter as adhesive, the ‘linga’ is then carefully pieced together by the temple pandit.

 Malana : Situated at 2720 metres above sea leve, Malana is famous for its traditional democratic set up and lush green hills.
-The main thing about this village is that all the disputes of the village are settled within the village by the villagers themself, there is no interferance of the outsiders.
+The main thing about this village is that all the disputes of the village are settled within the village by the villagers themselves, there is no interference of the outsiders.
 It is the believed that the soldiers of Alexander who remained here, married the local women resulting into a unique culture.

 Basheshwar Mahadev Temple, Bajaura :